 History of Gypsy Moth in MA

 The gypsy moth, Lymantria dispar, has been a costly and persistent problem in Massachusetts since its introduction in 1869.
 This invasive pest causes tree defoliation through its spring feeding in the caterpillar life stage.
 The first major defoliation in event in Massachusetts occurred in 1889.
 It is at this point Massachusetts state agencies became involved and began efforts to control gypsy moths.
-Gypsy moth management began as a laborious process, including egg mass removal and treatments applied by hand, but as technology advanced, efforts progressed to the use of spray trucks and eventually aerial pesticide applications (including the use of DDT).
+Gypsy moth management began as a labor intensive process, including removing egg mass and applying treatments by hand.
+As technology advanced, the use of spray trucks and eventually aerial pesticide applications (including the use of DDT) were used.
 Despite continued efforts of control, they gypsy moth spread to every city and town in Massachusetts by 1922 and has remained a major threat to forest health in the state.

 Additional Resources for History of Gypsy Moth in MA